HemaMythri/elevatelabs-task1/ElevateLabs/README.md

 ## Project Overview

 This project is a modern responsive landing page developed using HTML5 and CSS3 as part of a Web Development Internship Task.
+The website is designed to provide a clean user experience across desktop, tablet, and mobile devices.

 ## Features

 * Responsive navigation bar
 * Hero section with image and call-to-action button
-* About section
+* About Us section
 * Features section using CSS Grid
 * Statistics section
-* Call-to-action section
+* Call-to-Action (CTA) section
-* Footer with social links
+* Footer with social media links
-* Mobile responsive design using Media Queries
+* Mobile-friendly design using Media Queries
+* Smooth hover effects and modern UI styling

 ## Technologies Used